-Generative Al models - the risks and potential rewards in business
+Generative Al models the risks and potential rewards in business

-What the rise of Al models like ChatGPT and Bard could mean for your organisation.
+What the rise of ChatGPT, DALL•E 2,

+Bard et al. could mean for your organization.

+KPMG International

-John MunnellyChief Digital Officer KPMG Australia
+Lisa HeneghanGlobal Chief Digital Officer KPMG International

-Generative AI highlights technology's power and speed of change.
-It has the potential to make us more productive and can make what we do easier in some respects.
-However, these models come with risk implications that all organisations and individuals should be aware of.
+Generative AI models highlight the power of technology.
+They have the potential to make us more productive and can make what we do easier in some respects.
+However, these models come with risk implications that all organizations and individuals should be aware of.
 That said, we can't ignore these models.
 They're rapidly becoming part of our daily personal and professional lives.
 We need to determine how to embrace them - but safely."